Problems with fixpoints of polynomials of polynomials

 Let's now construct a container morphism $\nu \to P$.
 Since $\left(\mu, \inAlg\right)$ is an initial $F_0$-algebra and $\alpha$ is an $F_0$-algebra, there exists a unique $F_0$-algebra homomorphism $\fold{\alpha} : \mu \to I$.
-Pulling back the commuting square for this homomorphism along $P$, we obtain the cube below.
-Note that all four vertical faces are pullback squares and $C \to D$ is an isomorphism.
+Pulling back the commuting square for this homomorphism along $P$, we obtain the cube below where all vertical faces are pullback squares and $C \to D$ is an isomorphism.

 The rearmost square is a pullback square, which can be viewed as a (representative of a) cartesian morphism between the containers $R : D\to \mu$ and $P : A \to I$.
 Since $F$ is a fibred functor, applying it to that square yields another pullback square, and hence a unique arrow $\gamma : C \to \directions{F(R)}$ making the diagram below commute.